 -- and then I was shocked again six months later in May 2003 when my uncle Bill, who had appeared to be in good

 health, suddenly passed away.
 The loss of my father and uncle within a

 short span left a tremendous void in my life.
 But, trying to look on the

 bright side, I was glad that I had recorded some of their

 compassionate men with a great deal of integrity and character.
 I've

 posted the story of their friendship at News:

 December 7, 2003.

 saw each other.
-My father passed away shortly afterwards and Bill
+My father passed away a few weeks later and Bill

 Table of Contents: